-- Implementing research and development tax credits that spur growth in key technology sectors, including indefinite carry forward of research and development tax credits. - Expanding access to existing tax credits for gig and sharing economy participants, particularly for products and services aiming to address real-life challenges such as accessibility, inclusion, congestion, and the electrification of transportation. - Ensuring tax structures create a levelplaying field for all product and service providers, both technology players as well as others, and do not disadvantage a specific subsector such as gig and sharing economy companies. - Lowering corporate tax burdens and preventing attempts to raise corporate and payroll taxes in order to fund additional government services.

-- Preventing attempts by states to tax pre-written computer software and cloud computing services or software as a service (SaaS). - Engaging on nexus tax legislation that negatively impact member companies and small businesses that are seeking to comply post-South Dakota v.
-Wayfair, including but not limited to marketplace facilitator nexus, economic nexus, payment facilitator nexus, and remote seller representative nexus. - Supporting policies that promote startup businesses by not increasing taxes on entrepreneurial investment activities. - Promoting and expanding investment tax credits and angel investor tax credits. - Supporting tax policy that provides clean energy technologies with a stable tax environment that appropriately supports the industry's unique financing needs.
+- Implementing research and development tax credits that spur growth in key technology sectors, including indefinite carry forward of research and development tax credits. - Expanding access to existing tax credits for gig and sharing economy participants, particularly for products and services aiming to address real-life challenges such as accessibility, inclusion, congestion, and the electrification of transportation. - Ensuring tax structures create a level-playing field for all product and service providers, both technology players as well as others, and do not disadvantage a specific subsector such as gig and sharing economy companies. - Lowering corporate tax burdens and preventing attempts to raise corporate and payroll taxes in order to fund additional government services. - Preventing attempts by states to tax pre-written computer software and cloud computing services or software as a service (SaaS). - Engaging on nexus tax legislation that negatively impact member companies and small businesses that are seeking to comply post-South Dakota v.
+Wayfair, including but not limited to marketplace facilitator nexus, economic nexus, payment facilitator nexus, and remote seller representative nexus. - Supporting policies that promote startup businesses by not increasing taxes on entrepreneurial investment activities. - Promoting and expanding investment tax credits and angel investor tax credits.

-- Finding an amenable and consistent

-way for states to tax or apply fees to the

-evolution of work (i.e., gig economy),

-which is rapidly growing and forcing

-policymakers to grapple with how to tax

-or apply fees to disruptive technologies

-that do not rely on brick-and-mortar

-presences in a state and are competing

-with traditional industries that already

-may be regulated and taxed.

-- Ensuring any budget deficits at the state and city level are addressed with holistic strategies that do not

-disproportionately impact technology companies.

-- Ensuring that any user fees are designed to provide gig economy companies with flexibility on when and how the fee is assessed from the consumer in order to accommodate unique and innovative service models. - Engaging on digital tax legislation that discriminates against electronic commerce in violation of the federal Internet Tax Freedom Act.
+- Supporting tax policy that provides clean energy technologies with a stable tax environment that appropriately supports the industry's unique financing needs. - Finding an amenable and consistent way for states to tax or apply fees to the evolution of work (i.e., gig economy), which is rapidly growing and forcing policymakers to grapple with how to tax or apply fees to disruptive technologies that do not rely on brick-and-mortar presences in a state and are competing with traditional industries that already may be regulated and taxed. - Ensuring any budget deficits at the state and city level are addressed with holistic strategies that do not disproportionately impact technology companies. - Ensuring that any user fees are designed to provide gig economy companies with flexibility on when and how the fee is assessed from the consumer in order to accommodate unique and innovative service models. - Engaging on digital tax legislation that discriminates against electronic commerce in violation of the federal Internet Tax Freedom Act. - Engaging against retail delivery taxes or fees, which generally target online business models and harm delivery drivers, small businesses, and delivery-dependent households.